If you think you may have thyroid dysfunction, knowing the hypothyroidism symptoms puts you one step closer to proper diagnosis and treatment.

 The anterior pituitary gland is found in the brain.
-This gland secretes the thyroid-stimulating hormone (TSH).
-TSH tells the thyroid gland to make thyroxine (T4) and triiodothyronine (T3).
+First of all, this gland secretes the thyroid-stimulating hormone (TSH).
+Then, TSH tells the thyroid gland to make thyroxine (T4) and triiodothyronine (T3).
 T3 is the active form of thyroid hormone that influences our body's metabolism.
 However, T4 is produced in the thyroid gland in greater amounts than T3 - around 90% more.
 The majority of T4 is converted to T3 in our organs and body tissue.

 30-40% of Americans are hypothyroid.
 52 million!

 There are many causes of hypothyroidism.
 The most common causes are:

 5. Primary hypothyroidism, when there is an issue with the thyroid gland itself